breandan/kotlingrad/README.md

 @JvmName("floatVecPlus") infix operator fun <C: `100`, V: Vec<Float, C>> V.plus(v: V): Vec<Float, C> = Vec(length, contents.zip(v.contents).map { it.first + it.second })
 ```

-This technique may be trivially extended for additional operators and various primitives.
+This technique can be easily extended to additional infix operators.
 We can also define a shape-safe vector initializer by overloading the invoke operator on a companion object like so:

 ```kotlin
 open class Vec<E, MaxLength: `100`> constructor(val length: Nat<MaxLength>, val contents: List<E> = listOf()) {